TehNut-Mods/MoreChisels/README.md

 ##Dev setup

 1. Clone/Fork/Whatever you need to do to get it on your local machine.
 2. Run `gradlew [setupDevWorkspace|setupDecompWorkspace] [eclipse|idea]` This will automatically setup your workspace for you.
-3. Drop a Deobfuscated version of Chisel-2 in `../libs/` and add it as a library.
+This also downloads the correct version of Chisel 2 for you.
-4. Do things.
+3. Do things.